RobotecAI/o3de-ros2-gem/docs/guides/ros2-gem.md

 User is able to define named spawn points inside the Editor.
 This can be done by adding `ROS2SpawnPointComponent` to a child entity of an entity with `ROS2SpawnerComponent`.

 During the simulation user can access names of available spawnables and request spawning using ros2 services.
-The names of services are "/get_available_spawnable_names" and "/spawn_entity" respectivly.
+The names of services are `/get_available_spawnable_names` and `/spawn_entity` respectivly.
 GetWorldProperties.srv and SpawnEntity.srv types are used to handle these features.
-In order to request defined spawn points names user can use "/get_spawn_points_names" service with GetWorldProperties.srv type.
+In order to request defined spawn points names user can use `/get_spawn_points_names` service with GetWorldProperties.srv type.
-Detailed information about specific spawn point (eg. pose) can be accessed using "get_spawn_point_info" service with GetModelState.srv type.
+Detailed information about specific spawn point (e.g. pose) can be accessed using `/get_spawn_point_info` service with GetModelState.srv type.
 All used services types are defined in gazebo_msgs package.

 - Spawning: spawnable name should be passed in request.name and the position of entity in request.initial_pose